microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - array-flatten@1.1.1
- - path-to-regexp@0.1.7
  - path-to-regexp@6.2.2

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 The MIT License (MIT)